abhaykumar2703/RazorpayClone/README.md

 # RazorpayClone
-Clone of official website of RAZORPAY
+Clone of official website of RAZORPAY (using TAILWIND CSS framework)